Eric-JT/_s/README.md

 Starter theme for wordpress development.
 Forked from [_s](https://github.com/Automattic/_s).
 Set up for my current development style.
 The idea is to develelolp in my projects directory and send over my builds to my wordpress theme in my server directory.

 In the gulpfile I use the `move-files` task to copy the build files from my development location to my themes location whenever changes are made.
-Until I figure out how to only move the changed files, everything is copied over everytime :unamused:
+Files are moved upon save, and only the changed files are moved.

 * A helpful 404 template.